 Your outside stop valve, also known as stopcock or stop tap, controls the cold-water supply going into your home.
-You can use the outside stop valve to turn your water on and off, but we recommend that you use your inside stop valve if possible.
+You should only use your outside stop valve in an emergency, for example, if your inside stop valve is broken.
+To protect your home, you should always have a working inside stop valve and use this as the main way to turn your water on and off.

 Your outside stop valve is normally located under a cover on the path or the road.
 It can also be: